synek317/shellfn/README.md

 Notes:

-1. `no_panic` attribute makes no difference
+1. The `no_panic` attribute makes no difference
-2. It reads whole stdout first before any failure
+2. It reads all of stdout before producing any failures
-3. It yields all items until error exit code occurs
+3. It yields all items until it encounters an error or an exit code

 # Contribution